 Mont Ventoux is Provence's signature peak with an elevation of 1,912 m (6,273 ft).
 Located not far from Carpentras, Vaucluse, the mountain is often called the Giant of Provence or The Bald Mountain.
 It became famous internationally after being included in Tour de France race.

-The D974 road that traverses the summit is considered to be a challenging place to drive due to high winds and steep climb, which reaches 10% most of the time.
+The road D974 that traverses the summit is considered to be a challenging place to drive due to high winds and steep climb, which reaches 10% gradient incline most of the time.
 There are three routes that take you to the top of Mont Ventoux: from Bédoin, Sault, and Malaucène.

 The ascent from Sault is 26 km (16 mi) and runs along the D164 and the D974 roads.
 Visitors pass some stunning lavender fields on their way up as well as pine forests, with picnic tables under the trees—a perfect stop to enjoy nature.
 The steepest section comes after 20 km, beyond the Chalet Reynard ski station.

 The first historical record of Mount Ventoux climb dates back to 1334 when Jean Buridan climbed the mountain to make meteorological observations.
-In two years the Italian poet Petrarch also wrote an account of his ascent of the mountain.
+In two years, the Italian poet Petrarch also wrote an account of his ascent up the mountain.
 The road was built here in 1900.
 It is paved and in good condition.
-Some tragic moments happened on the mountain too.
+Some tragic moments havehappened on the mountain too.
 About kilometer down from the summit there is a memorial of cyclist Tom Simpson who died of exhaustion and overheating near the summit during Tour de France of 1967.
 Today cyclists bring water bottles in tribute.